MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-node.md

 ### Connect to a single URL to boost a conversation

+#### [Bot]

 When you create a bot using the unified canvas, you are invited to boost it's conversations with generative answers.
 [Create a boosted bot](nlu-gpt-quickstart.md#create-a-boosted-bot) takes you through this process.

 You can also change the URL, disable **generative answers**, or change the level of content moderation in the settings for the bot: